Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 107: Teen weight and body image: Mother and daughter explore the issues.

-Send us a text As your child turns from a tween to a teen it's obvious to everyone that their body and mind are undergoing massive changes.
-It's destablising for our kids and can be very uncomfortable for us parents watching ...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+As your child turns from a tween to a teen it's obvious to everyone that their body and mind are undergoing massive changes.
+It's destablising for our kids and can be very uncomfortable for us parents watching as the changes take place.
+Some of our discomfort can come from our own fears about how to guide them through the changes and what sort of person will come out the other side of the transfo…

 Listen to the Episode